History of local government in England: The Local Government Act 1972

-Further reform (1974-)
+Further reform (1974–present)

 Abolition of the metropolitan county councils

 This uniform two-tier system lasted only 12 years.
 In 1986, the metropolitan county councils and Greater London were abolished under the Local Government Act 1985.
 This restored autonomy (in effect the old county borough status) to the metropolitan and London boroughs.
 While the abolition of the Greater London Council was highly controversial, the abolition of the MCCs was less so.
 The government's stated reason for the abolition of the MCCs, in its 1983 white paper Streamlining the cities, was based on efficiency and their overspending.
 However the fact that all of the county councils were controlled at the time by the opposition Labour Party led to accusations that their abolition was motivated by party politics: the general secretary of NALGO described it as a "completely cynical manoeuvre".
 This created an unusual situation where seven counties had, administratively, ceased to exist, but the area had not been annexed to any other county.
 The metropolitan counties thus continued to exist as geographical entities, and lived a shadowy semi-existence, since services such as the police force continued to call themselves e.g. 'Greater Manchester Police'.
 This gave rise to the concept of the 'ceremonial county'.
 From a geographical and ceremonial point of view, England continues to be made up of the counties established in 1974, with one or two exceptions (see below).
 These counties still have a lord lieutenant and sheriff, and are therefore usually referred to as ceremonial counties.